bdunbar22/Ms-Pacman-vs-Ghost/README.md

 data/decisionMaking/**
 data/decisionMaking/readme

+#New tests
 test/pacman/entries/pacman/**
 test/pacman/decisionMaking/**

 #Running
-We have already set the number of lives to 10, but haven't written any code to stop after 5 min or one leve.
+Note, we have already set the number of lives to 10, but haven't written any code to stop after 5 min or one level.

-Our
+Our two different methods (DTPacMan & RAPPacMan) can be used by going to the executor file and uncommenting the desired lines within the Assignment 3 block of main().
+The first two commented sections are the basic way to run a visual with either DT or RAPS.
+To change the text file, the string (dtFileLocation or rapFileLocation) for the file location can be edited after uncommenting the lines.

 #Explanations
 Our implementations work by having an enum for possible actions and an enum for entity